Hair Wraps & Head Scarves for Hair Loss

 After living in Hoi An – a town of blues and yellows – for a while, I started matching my wardrobe to its cheerful walls.
 And it wasn’t long until my collection of alopecia head scarves followed suit.

-Now I have a bamboo hairscarf in every colour.
+Now I have a bamboo hairscarf in every color.
 So in the morning, I choose my “hair” like I’d choose a pair of earrings.
-It’s so much fun to pick a bright new colour every day!
+It’s so much fun to pick a bright new color every day!
+(Psst…read more about my love of color therapy here!)

 4. Down Days

-Like I said, there are days when I simply don’t want to draw attention to my head.
+Like I said, there are days when I simply don’t want to draw attention to my hair loss.
 I want to blend in with the crowd and not have a big discussion about my condition – or to attract a hundred photos from passing tour groups.
 (That happens a lot!)

 So whenever I wanna shun the spotlight of my shiny head, I wrap it in more subtle colours (like my black head scarf, or navy blue).
 I tie my scarf in a – more reserved – ‘pirate style’ and enjoy the anonymity.

 Because it’s just more comfortable: physically, mentally and emotionally.
-Travelling can be exhausting enough – long bus journeys, busy airports, dodgy stomachs – without getting unwanted attention along the way.
+Traveling can be exhausting enough – long bus journeys, busy airports, dodgy stomachs – without getting unwanted attention along the way.

-I source and sell bamboo, silk and jersey cotton head scarves now, for different occasions.
-To get Lady Alopecia’s stamp of approval, they need to be:
+I source and sell bamboo, silk and jersey cotton headscarves now, for different occasions.
+To get Lady Alopecia’s stamp of approval, each head scarf needs to be:

 1. Soft & Comfortable